-The Environmental Protection Agency (EPA), Centers for Disease Control and Prevention (CDC) and Food and Drug Administration (FDA) have closely monitored and tested the effects of mercury and its use in the dental industry for many years.
+The Environmental Protection Agency (EPA), Centers for Disease Control and Prevention (CDC), and Food and Drug Administration (FDA) have closely monitored and tested the effects of mercury and its use in the dental industry for many years.
 Since the early 1990s, these agencies have been researching the link between human and environmental health issues and mercury that originated in dental offices as dental amalgam [uh-mal-gum].
-Dental amalgam is a dental filling material which contains a mix of 50% mercury, plus a powder containing silver, tin, copper and other metals.
+Dental amalgam is a dental filling material that contains a mix of 50% mercury, plus a powder containing silver, tin, copper, and other metals.
 It has been used for over 150 years to fill cavities caused by tooth decay in hundreds of millions of patients around the world.

 Elemental mercury is the primary component of dental amalgam.
-Mercury is a naturally occurring metal in the environment and can exist in liquid, gas or solid form when combined with other metals.
-Everyone is exposed to mercury through air, drinking water, soil and food.
+Mercury is a naturally occurring metal in the environment and can exist in liquid, gas, or solid form when combined with other metals.
+Everyone is exposed to mercury through air, drinking water, soil, and food.
 The concern is (1) how much mercury exposure is too much before becoming mercury poisoning, and (2) are mercury levels increasing as a result of interactions with other elements in the environment?

 Mercury is released into the environment whenever a dentist removes an old amalgam filling from a cavity, or when excess amalgam is removed during the placement of a new filling.
 There is a concern that low levels of vapor can be inhaled and absorbed by the lungs even years after an amalgam filling is placed in a patient’s mouth, potentially causing long-term damage to the brain and kidneys.
 Due to the lack of scientific data surrounding this concern, little has been done over the years to limit the use and/or disposal of dental amalgam.
 In 2009, the FDA issued a final rule that classified dental amalgam as a Class II device accompanied by a document that designates special controls for dental amalgam.
-The Agency for Toxic Substances and Disease Registry (ATSDR) and the EPA have established mercury exposure levels aimed at protecting the most mercury-sensitive populations from the adverse effects of mercury vapor, namely pregnant women, developing fetuses and all children under 6 years old.
+The Agency for Toxic Substances and Disease Registry (ATSDR) and the EPA have established mercury exposure levels aimed at protecting the most mercury-sensitive populations from the adverse effects of mercury vapor, namely pregnant women, developing fetuses, and all children under 6 years old.

 EPA FINAL RULING: New Standards for Dental Amalgam Waste

-On December 16, 2016 the EPA signed off on a final rule promulgating technology-based pretreatment standards under the Clean Water Act to control discharges of mercury and other metals into publicly owned treatment works (POTWs) from dental practices4.
-After a brief hold on this ruling due to the implementation of a new administration, the ruling publication date was solidified on June 14th, 2017 with a effective date of July 14th, 2017.
+On December 16, 2016, the EPA signed off on a final rule promulgating technology-based pretreatment standards under the Clean Water Act to control discharges of mercury and other metals into publicly owned treatment works (POTWs) from dental practices4.
+After a brief hold on this ruling due to the implementation of a new administration, the ruling publication date was solidified on June 14th, 2017 with an effective date of July 14th, 2017.
 These new standards require dental practices that place or remove dental amalgam to control mercury discharges into POTWs through the use of an amalgam separator, which the EPA has identified as the best available technology to effectively capture dental amalgam before it reaches the wastewater, at an approximate average annual cost of $800 per office.

 The EPA developed a regulation based on a separation and continual maintenance model that achieves a 95.0% total reduction of total mercury from amalgam process wastewater.
 Compliance with the pretreatment standard for new and existing offices will be met by completing the following tasks: